A new gap is often a movement signal, not just a cosmetic change.

 Track these three details before your visit:

-- Is there bleeding or swelling
+- Whether bleeding or swelling is present

 If swelling or severe pain is present: